Mapping atmospheric features of the planetary-mass brown dwarf SIMP 0136 with JWST NIRISS: Discussion and conclusion

-Odd harmonics in the lightcurve of \simp and the results from spherical harmonics mapping imply North-South asymmetry, combined with the previously noted inclined rotation.
+Odd harmonics in the lightcurve of SIMP 0136 and the results from spherical harmonics mapping imply north--south asymmetry, combined with the previously noted inclined rotation.
 The 2D maps inferred from a single rotation remain degenerate.
 Nevertheless, lightcurve morphology in combination with Sonora Bobcat contribution functions reveal multidimensional structure of observed variability.
 We find that the spatial distribution of forsterite clouds below the 1-bar level is anti-correlated with the abundances of water and CO at higher altitudes.
 This is evidenced by a decrease in disk-integrated emissivity from forsterite layers, accompanied by an increase in emissivity from layers associated with water and CO absorption bands.
-North-South asymmetry of the brightness map in the $1 - 1.8\,\rm{\mu m}$ domain could directly arise from the spatial distribution of small-scale forsterite cloud patches.
-It is not guaranteed that this weather pattern is a permanent feature on SIMP 0136: multi-period back to back observations could show how this morphology evolves.
+North--south asymmetry of the brightness map in the $1$--$1.8\,\mu\rm{m}$ domain could directly arise from the spatial distribution of small-scale forsterite cloud patches.
+It is not guaranteed that this weather pattern is a permanent feature on SIMP 0136: multiperiod back-to-back observations could show how this morphology evolves.